FrHassan/Assessing-DDD-based-Microservices-Architectures/README.md

 ## Methodology

-The proposed methodology for evaluating Domain-Driven Design-based microservices architectures against tight Design-Time coupling, as outlined in the paper, is as follows:
+The proposed methodology for evaluating Design-Time coupling in Domain-Driven Design-based microservices architectures as outlined in the paper, is as follows:

 <p align="center">
  <img src="Assets/Images/Methodology.png" width="60%">